xiaonan6/Big-data-analysis/README.md

 # Big-data-analysis
-School project for Movie Success Prediction
+This is a school project on movie success prediction.

-▪	26,000,000 reviews were extracted and cleaned from 270,000+ users on 45,000 movies from TMDB open API and GroupLens ▪	Conduct exploratory data analysis and rich visualizations to explore the relationship between features and response variable
-▪	Build machine learning pipelines with feature encoding, Word2Vec feature engineering, and gradient boosting machines ▪	Predict movies’ successfulness (metrics: raw profit, ROI, rating), and provide data-driven insights to support investment decisions
+Throught the project, 26,000,000 reviews were extracted and cleaned from 270,000+ users on 45,000 movies from TMDB open API and GroupLens.
+Exploratory data analysis and rich visualizations were utilized to explore the relationship between features and response variable.
+Machine learning pipelines were built with feature encoding, Word2Vec feature engineering, and gradient boosting machines.
+Movies’ successfulness were predicted using metrics raw profit, ROI, and rating.
+The goal is to provide data-driven insights to support investment decisions.